Why don’t Recruiters Share the Name of the Client or the Service they are Recruiting for?

-I know its an old adage and people will believe I am just bitter from missing out on a placement – im not!!
-I still spoke to both of the candidates I mentioned, gave them a few further tips for interview and wished them well and am happy to give them any further information they want about the role – why, when we don’t stand to make anything from it? – because in the world of Health & Social Care it is important and the service we provide goes much further than money – peoples safety and welfare are involved and we want to help in our own way ensure the very best care provision being delivered.
+I know it is an old adage and people will believe I am just bitter from missing out on a placement – im not!!
+I still spoke to both of the candidates I mentioned, gave them a few further tips for interview and wished them well and am happy to give them any further information they want about the role – why, when we don’t stand to make anything from it? – because in the world of Health & Social Care it is important and the service we provide goes much further than money – peoples safety and welfare are involved, and, we want to help in our own way ensure the very best care provision being delivered.

 Rant over, but suffice to say if you want to work with a Recruitment Partner that values the role it plays in supporting you to provide the very best care we would be delighted to support you.